rcardin/value-classes/README.md

 @newtype case class BarCode(code: String)
 ```

-The macro expansion generates a new `type` definition, and an associated companion object.
+The macro expansion generates a new `type` definition and an associated companion object.
 Hence, we must define the new type inside an `object` or a `package object`.
 Moreover, the library expands the class marked with the `@newtype` annotation with its underlying value at runtime.
 So, a `@newtype` class can't extend any other type.

 Despite these limitations, the NewType library works like a charm and interacts smoothly with IDEs.
-Using two `@newtype`s, one representing a bar-code, and one representing a description, we can easily improve the definition of the initial `Product` class:
+Using two `@newtype`s, one representing a bar-code and one representing a description, we can easily improve the definition of the initial `Product` class:

 ```scala
 @newtype case class BarCode(code: String)